juji-io/datalevin/doc/search.md

 ## Benchmark

-The detail of benchmark comparison with Lucene is [here](search-bench/).
-It is sufficient to say that we beat Lucene in search speed, but lags in write speed, as expected.
+The detail of benchmark comparison with Lucene is [here](../search-bench/).
+The summary is that we beat Lucene in search speed, but lags in write speed, as expected.

 ## References